-Contemporary Moldovan novelists continue to thematize the historical struggle for self-definition within a system designed to erase linguistic, social and ethnic identity.
-Taken together, their works form a literature of post-Soviet recovery.
+Contemporary Moldovan novelists continue to thematize the struggle for linguistic, social and ethnic identity within the Soviet system.
+Taken together, their work forms a literature of post-totalitarian recovery.

 Despite the uncertainty of recovery from ongoing war, Ukrainians are confronting Russian destruction and de-construction with daily acts of reconstruction.
 Marginalized landscapes, histories and stories are being rediscovered through a grassroots resistance founded on loss, where language and naming reclaim cultural foundations.